 Cbre

-CBRE continues to focus intensely on the US data center market's supply constraints, where AI-driven demand has driven vacancy to historic lows.
-The primary bottleneck has decisively shifted to delivery timelines, superseding earlier growth concerns.
-This evolution underscores that overcoming physical and regulatory hurdles to enable new capacity is now the central challenge for market performance.
+CBRE's analysis highlights persistent supply constraints in the US data center market, driven by unprecedented AI-driven demand that has pushed vacancy rates to historic lows.
+The primary challenge has shifted from demand growth to the critical bottleneck of delivery timelines.
+Overcoming physical and regulatory hurdles to enable new capacity is now the central focus for market performance and future expansion.

 Coverage